Jolley Allen was a nervous man by March 16, 1776. A Boston merchant who arrived from England in 1755, Allen was a

 He had sold, among other things, some of the tea that so infuriated his new countrymen and prompted the Boston Tea Party.
 And he had been threatened with tarring and feathering for it.

 So while he hadn’t accumulated a lot of friends, his connections had allowed him to prosper in the colonies, and he amassed a tidy estate.
 If you think the idea of losing it all would infuriate him, you’d be right.
-That’s why he was planning to leave Boston behind for a return to England.
+That’s why he planned to leave Boston behind for a return to England.

 By March 16, 1776, the standoff between the British and Rebel forces in Boston was as tense as it would get.
 The rebels under the direction of George Washington had the city under siege.
 The colonists had fortified Dorchester Heights with cannon, but they were outnumbered by the 10,000 British soldiers who held the city of Boston.

 The British, led by Gen. William Howe, faced their own dilemma.
 They had won the Battle of Bunker Hill, but with enormous casualties.
 One more such pyrrhic victory and the British might well lose the whole war.

-With fresh cannon supplied by Ethan Allen now looking down on the British from Dorchester, there was no sane alternative for Howe but to retreat by sea.
-The British, however, needed to provide cover to the loyalist families that had supported them through their 11-month siege in Boston.
+With fresh cannon brought by Henry Knox now looking down on the British from Dorchester, there was no sane alternative for Howe but to retreat by sea.
+The British, however, needed to provide cover to the Loyalist families that had supported them through their 11-month siege in Boston.
 They needed an orderly escape.

 The colonists, meanwhile, wanted the British to leave without burning Boston.
-With an informal agreement in place that the British would not burn the town in exchange for the colonials not attacking the British ships as they departed, the standoff dragged on for nearly two weeks while loyalists tried to load their ships for departure and the colonists waited.
+With an informal agreement in place that the British would not burn the town in exchange for the colonials not attacking the British ships as they departed, the standoff dragged on for nearly two weeks.
+During that time, Loyalists tried to load their ships for departure and the colonists waited.

 By March 16, several minor skirmishes had occurred and Howe was convinced Washington was losing patience.
 And so he ordered the evacuation of Boston the following day, March 17.
 Jolley Allen was ready to go.
 His plan was to be on board a ship and simply fall in line and follow the British wherever they went.